intuition-dev/INTUITION2/SETUP.md

         pm2 start index.js -- . // you won't see the console

+6. In your browser, the admin app should now be available at http://YOUR_HOST_IP:8081

-6. Now in your browser go to http://YOUR-HOST-IP:8081 If using Digital Ocean, YOUR-HOST_IP is the Droplet IP address.
+	> If using Digital Ocean, YOUR_HOST_IP is the Droplet IP address.
 You can find it in the list of Droplets in your Digital Ocean account.

+	You can trigger a build of the mounted app with http://YOUR_HOST_IP:8081/api/bake?secret=123&folder=/

 7. You should also setup up caching for your mounted drive.
 In admin.yaml, point to the cached directory.